An object key is the unique identifier of an object in a bucket. You can think of it as the object’s path. For example, if an object key is

 List Objects request multiple times based on markers and delimiter to list all/some object keys as needed.

-You can search for objects in the COS console.
-For more information, please see Searching for Objects in Console Guide.
+Search for objects in the COS console.
+For more information, see Searching for Objects in Console Guide.

-You can directly use RESTful APIs to initiate a request to list object keys.
-For more information, please see GET Bucket (List Objects).
+Use REST APIs to initiate a request to list object keys.
+For more information, see GET Bucket (List Objects).

 Directly call the object list querying method in the SDK.
 For more information, see the SDK documentation for the corresponding programming language below: